Cineplex Entertainment: 2013–2018: expansion, VIP Cinemas

-2019–present: Attempted acquisition by Cineworld
+2019–present: attempted acquisition by Cineworld

 On December 16, 2019, Cineplex announced a definitive agreement to be acquired by the British cinema operator Cineworld Group, the second-largest film exhibitor worldwide, pending shareholder and regulatory approval.
 Cineworld would be paying $34 per-share—a 42% premium over Cineplex's share price prior to the announcement, valuing the company at CDN$2.8 billion.
 Cineworld planned to pay US$1.65 billion, and to fund the remainder by taking on debt.

 Combined with its ownership of the 564-location Regal Cinemas chain in the United States (which it had acquired the previous year), the sale would have made Cineworld the largest cinema chain in North America.
 Cineworld stated that it planned to integrate Cineplex's operations with those of Regal, while maintaining Cineplex's banners for its Canadian operations.
 The company also stated that it planned to reach $120 million in cost efficiencies and revenue synergies (including the adoption of a subscription service scheme similar to Regal and Cineworld) by the end of fiscal year 2020.

 The sale was approved by Cineplex shareholders in February 2020.
 Activist shareholder Bluebell Capital Partners called for the Canadian government to block the sale due to the COVID-19 pandemic, which in turn led to the temporary closure of all Cineplex properties for several months starting on March 16.
 In May, Cineplex stated that Cineworld planned to complete the sale by June 2020, provided that it received federal approval under the Investment Canada Act, and that it met the terms of the sale agreement (including its debt not exceeding $725 million).

 On June 12, 2020, Cineworld abandoned the purchase, alleging that Cineplex had engaged in conduct that breached unspecified terms of the sale, and that the company had experienced a "material adverse effect" of an unspecified nature.
 Cineplex denied the claims and made counter-allegations.
 The agreement with Cineworld included a condition that the latter would pay a penalty in case it decided to cancel the deal.
 In February 2021, CEO Ellis Jacob offered to temporarily convert Cineplex facilities into COVID-19 vaccination sites.
-In July, Cineplex started legal action against Cineworld claiming financial damages and Cineworld counter-sued.
+In July, Cineplex started legal action against Cineworld claiming financial damages, and Cineworld counter-sued.

 In December 2021, the Ontario Superior Court of Justice ruled in favour of Cineplex, and ordered Cineworld to pay US$1 billion in damages for breach of contract.
 The company planned to appeal the ruling; Cineworld's shares fell by 40% in the immediate aftermath of the ruling.
-In September 2022, it was reported that the United States Bankruptcy Court for the Southern District of Texas had denied the appeal, amid Cineworld's Chapter 11 bankruptcy.
+In September 2022, it was reported that the United States Bankruptcy Court for the Southern District of Texas blocked the Canadian appeal due to Cineworld's Chapter 11 bankruptcy.
 It was also reported by The Wall Street Journal that Cineplex was exploring the possibility of a separate merger with Regal.

+Cineplex Inc. sold its Cineplex Store division to Swiss company CosmoBlue Media in April 2025 and sold its Cineplex Digital Media division in October 2025 to Creative Realities.